olson-sean-k/plexus-web/src/user-guide/graphs.md

 _edge_, which is not directed.
 An edge and its two arcs are together called a _composite edge_.

-Arcs are connected to their neighbors, known as _next_ and _previous arcs_.
+Arcs are connected to adjacent arcs, known as _next_ and _previous arcs_.
 A traversal along a series of arcs is a _path_.
 The path formed by traversing from an arc to its next arc and so on is a _ring_.
 When a face is present within a ring, the arcs will refer to that face and the face will refer to exactly one of